Talk to India's best Astrologers

 Enter your mobile number

-The story behind Janmashtami is about Lord Krishna birth time, his life in Gokul, and the defeat of his evil uncle Kansa.
+The Janmashtami history involves Lord Krishna birth time, his life in Gokul, and the defeat of his evil uncle Kansa.
 The tale of Janmashtami is usually depicted in three parts.
 Let us read each part about Janmashtami in English.

 Lord Krishna was born to Devaki and Vasudeva.
 He was the couple's eighth.
 Devaki and Vasudeva, scared for their newborn baby's life, planned to move him to the village of Gokul to Yashoda and Nanda.
 Vasudeva carried Krishna in a basket protected by none other than SheshNaag, the serpent king.